Retailer Safety:

 Weren’t magnet balls banned a few years ago?

 In 2022, the Consumer Product Safety Commission banned magnets with a much higher magnetic strength than Speks.
 Speks have a magnet strength of about 90% less than those magnets and were not part of the ban.
-Speks are fully compliant with CPSIA Safety Standard for Magnets 16 CFR 1262.
+Speks UK products have been independently tested and meet the requirements of EN71-1:2014+A1:2018 (Mechanical & Physical Properties) and EN71-2:2020 (Flammability), in accordance with European toy safety standards.

 Do Speks magnet balls meet all safety standards and regulations?